gabordemooij/redbean/README.markdown

 like MySQL.
 It offers the best of both worlds: SQL and no-SQL.
-You work with no-SQL if you interact with objects will you simply turn the switch and work with SQL if you want to do some typical database tasks like searching or quikly grabbing something out of the data store with specially crafted SQL.
+You work with no-SQL if you interact with objects will you simply turn the switch and work with SQL if you want to do some typical database tasks like searching or quickly grabbing something out of the data store with specially crafted SQL.
 RedBean also has excellent performance because it can freeze the database schema which means it no longer scans schemas.